How to Become an APRN

 To become a certified APRN, nurses must pass a national certification exam based on their specialty.

-After passing the appropriate APRN exam, nurses can apply for their license in the state where they wish to practice.
-While every state requires certification before becoming licensed, some other requirements may vary from one state to the next.
+After passing the appropriate APRN exam, nurses can apply for licensure in the state where they plan to practice.
+While every state requires certification before becoming licensed, some other requirements may vary among jurisdictions.

-Becoming an APRN requires nurses to earn an advanced education.
-APRNs have a BSN and an MSN or a DNP.
+Becoming an APRN is a 6-8 year journey that requires general nursing credits followed by advanced courses and specialized clinical training.
+Each APRN must possess a DNP or a combination of a BSN and an MSN.
 An MSN is the minimum degree requirement to become a certified and licensed APRN.

-Earning a BSN and an MSN typically takes six years of schooling for full-time students.
-Pursuing a DNP or a similar doctoral degree can add 2-3 years.
+BSN-prepared nurses can become APRNs in as little as two years of full-time enrollment.
+Pursuing a DNP or a similar doctoral degree can take 2-3 years.

-RNs with an ADN can enroll in an RN-MSN nursing bridge program to earn their MSN without spending four years obtaining a BSN.
-Prospective APRNs with a bachelor’s degree in a non-nursing field can enroll in a direct-entry program and earn their MSN in 18-36 months.
+RNs with ADNs can enroll in RN-to-MSN nursing bridge programs to earn their master’s degrees without spending four years first obtaining BSNs.
+Prospective APRNs with bachelor’s degrees in non-nursing fields can enroll in direct-entry programs and earn their MSNs in 18-36 months.

-Nurses who choose a direct-entry pathway can expect to complete the BSN curriculum within their first year, allowing them to sit for the NCLEX-RN exam to become licensed registered nurses.
-The program’s second half is dedicated to the MSN curriculum, including clinicals.
+Students who choose a direct-entry pathway can expect to complete the BSN curriculum, including clinicals, in their first year.
+Next, they can sit for the NCLEX-RN exam to become licensed registered nurses.
+The program’s second half covers the MSN curriculum.

 MSN Degree